Sacramento Employment Law Attorneys Protect Workers from Wrongful Employment Practices

 Contact our experienced employment law firm serving Northern and Southern California

-With offices in Sacramento, Rancho Cucamonga, Pleasanton, Redwood City and Stockton, Mastagni Holstedt, APC represents clients throughout California in employment law cases.
+With offices in Sacramento, Rancho Cucamonga, Pleasanton and Redwood City, Mastagni Holstedt, APC represents clients throughout California in employment law cases.
 Contact us today, online or by phone at 877-212-6907, for a free consultation to discuss your case and find out how we can help you.